IsaacFalcon/BookSearchEngine/README.md

 Instructions:
 - download through this github.
 - NPM install in folder and client folder
-- Open up terminal in client folder.
+- Open up terminal in root folder of app.
-- Run NPM run start.
+- Run npm run develop.
-- You can also visit Heroku or Github Pages deployed app by the links below.
+- You can also visit Heroku for deployed app by the link below.

 Link to App: https://calm-sierra-34156.herokuapp.com/